top of page

 ABOUT

 Christian Sedelmyer is a daring and diversified musician and creative entrepreneur.
-He’s a violin experimenter who, in his playing, deftly balances bluegrass and old-time traditions with the innovative freedom of musical heroes like Neil Young, Vassar Clements, John Hartford, and Stuart Duncan.
+He’s a violin experimenter who deftly balances bluegrass and old-time traditions with innovative freedom.
 He’s an outstanding improvising instrumentalist who can soar and thrill in any style, and has received 2 GRAMMY nominations for his recording work.

 Since moving to Nashville, Tennessee in 2008, Sedelmyer has been called on to be part of some of the edgiest and highest caliber instrumental projects of his time, and he’s offered deft musical support to some of today’s finest songwriters.
 As a composer, Sedelmyer crafts melodic and cinematic landscape music, inspired partially as an antidote to the busyness of life on the road and high-octane decision making that occurs in his real estate investing businesses.